Golden Lane Estate: Origins

-Golden Lane Architectural Competition
+Golden Lane architectural competition

 The competition for designs was announced in 1951.
 At a time when post-Second World War recovery was still slow, this rare opportunity for architects in private practice to design such an estate attracted many entries.
 The competition was covered in the architectural and general press.

 The partnership of Chamberlin, Powell and Bon was formed when on 26 February 1952 Geoffry Powell was announced as competition winner.
 The three partners-to-be of Chamberlin, Powell and Bon were all lecturers in architecture at Kingston School of Art, and had entered into an agreement that if any of their separate entries won the competition, they would share the commission as a team.
 The competition was assessed by Donald McMorran, who also designed (in a traditional style) housing for the Corporation of London.

-An entry from Alison and Peter Smithson was unsuccessful, but received press coverage at the time.
+An entry from Alison and Peter Smithson was unsuccessful but received press coverage at the time, because their entry included an architectural visualisation of their 'street in the sky' proposal.
+This image was a photomontage of well-known figures who had been featured in a newspaper at the time, including Marilyn Monroe and her then partner Joe DiMaggio, French actor Gérard Philipe, and the first prime minister of Independent India, Jawaharlal Nehru.
+Their photograph was influential in its placement of a human figure within a visual representation of an unbuilt architecture.
+The Smithsons were members of the 'Independent Group' that also counted Eduardo Paolozzi and Nigel Henderson among its members.